Nebula-Consulting/nebula-core/LazyIterator.md

 A number of languages support neat operations for working with lists/streams/iterators by providing a set of powerful operations on them.
-These operations hide the details of having to write lower-level constructs such a for-loops, and can be composed together to provide a succinct way of working with data.
+These operations hide the details of having to write lower-level constructs such a for-loops, and they can be composed together to provide a succinct way of working with data.

 [LazyIterator](force-app/main/default/classes/LazyIterator.cls) provides this functionality in Apex.

 For example, if we had a list of contacts and we wanted to get the accounts ids of those with no `FirstName`, we can write this as:

-    Set<Id> accountIdsNoFirstName = new LazySObjectIterator(allContacts)
+    Set<Id> accountIdsNoFirstName = new nebc.LazySObjectIterator(allContacts)
-            .filter(new IsSObjectFieldEqual(Contact.FirstName, null))
+            .filter(new nebc.IsNull(new FieldFromSObject(Contact.FirstName)))
             .mapValues(new FieldFromSObject(Contact.AccountId))
             .toSet(new Set<Id>());

 As you can see, Nebula Core includes some filtering and mapping functions for common use-cases.
-These also include trigger-related use-cases.
+There are also functions for trigger-related use-cases.
 For example, if we want to get the list of contacts in a trigger where the FirstName has changed, we can do it like this:

-    List<Contact> contactsWithChangedFirstName = new LazyTriggerContextPairIterator(oldContacts, newContacts)
+    List<Contact> contactsWithChangedFirstName = new nebc.LazyTriggerContextPairIterator(oldContacts, newContacts)
-            .filter(new IsFieldChangedInTrigger(Contact.FirstName))
+            .filter(new nebc.IsFieldChangedInTrigger(Contact.FirstName))
-            .mapValues(new NewFromTriggerContextPair())
+            .mapValues(new nebc.NewFromTriggerContextPair())
             .toList(new List<Contact>());

 The "lazy" in the name refers to the fact this implementation is lazily evaluated i.e. it does the minimum amount of work possible and doesn't build any intermediate lists.
-So, even though the examples above chain together filter() and mapValues(), the input list is only iterated over once - each item passes through all of the functions individually.
+So, even though the examples above chain together filter() and mapValues(), the input list is only iterated once - each item passes through all of the functions individually.

 ### What's in LazyIterator

 You can construct a LazyIterator from either an Iterator, or an Iterable (the standard List and Set classes are Iterable).
-When the source is an Iterator, the data need not even necessarily come from a data structure, it could be a function that generates an unbounded amount of data e.g. [PositiveIntegers](examples/main/default/classes/PositiveIntegers.cls) is an iterator that will generate Integers forever.
+When the source is an Iterator, the data need not even necessarily come from a data structure, it could be a function that generates an unbounded amount of data.

 In this section, we will talk about the data source for the LazyIterator being a list.
 It can always be any iterator or iterable, but it's easier to give concrete examples with lists.